Pacific Northwest Explorer

 Depart: Portland, OR (PDX)

 For 16 days, come explore the lush and vibrant landscape of the Pacific Northwest.
 Stand at the summit of Mount St. Helens and peer down into a still-smoking crater—an incredible photo opportunity!—before glissading (sliding) down the mountain.
 Hike through North Cascades National Park, nicknamed the “American Alps” for its dramatic, glacier-covered peaks, and then canoe through the green waters of one of North Cascade’s alpine lakes.
-Rock climb in one of Washington’s most beautiful areas, Icicle Creek Canyon (don’t worry—you won’t freeze here!), before hopping into a raft on the Wenatchee River to cool off in the rapids.
 Sea kayak for two days around the San Juans Islands (famous for wildlife), before finishing your visit with a thrilling rafting trip down the world-famous White Salmon River.

 Overview Image